pictographer/pages/resume.markdown

 Handlebars-like template system as part of code generation.

 ## Espresso Systems
+A company founded by Zero Knowledge Proof experts initially focused on financial technolgies that balance transparency and privacy

 Full-time · 1 yr 10 mos · Remote

 ### Staff Software Engineer